 - Excellent soundtrack, I wrote this entire review while listening to the soundtrack – twice

-- Map is useless in the beginning
+- The Map is useless at first

 - Would love more hints

-Fez is one of those rare games where even if you have 5 minutes or 5 hours to play, you’ll find yourself smiling and enjoying yourself and having a great journey along the way, learning the intricacies about the world Gomez manipulates with his Fez powers.
+Fez is one of those rare games where even if you have 5 minutes or 5 hours to play, you’ll find yourself smiling and enjoying yourself and having a great journey along the way, learning the intricacies of the world Gomez manipulates with his Fez powers.
 A game that is fun for the family, great to play, has a breathtaking soundtrack and excellent story for an inexpensive price only comes around once in a while.
 At full price, it’s a steal.
 When Fez is on sale, it’s a test.
 Besides, Like the great Doctor said: “Fez’s are cool.”
 It is hard to argue with logic.